tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 I didn’t look at any of them, as I approached Colton who was laughing so hard he was almost crying.
 Raven had brought his hand up to his mouth to pretend like he was yawning, but he was fighting laughter—poorly.

-“You guys are dicks,” I said.
+“You guys are jerks,” I said.
 They laughed harder.

 After the disaster, we walked back to the mess hall for dinner.
 It had been set up like an all you can eat buffet—with all sorts of foods from around the world.
 We loaded our plates up like it was our last meal.
 Colton and Raven fought over the last pot-sticker and then we took our seats.
 No sign of James or Ten.
 I was still so new I didn’t know whether I should be concerned or not, but I played it cool.
 The other guys weren't worried—why should I be?

 “Hey, David!”
 I heard—right before my mashed potatoes came up to meet my face.
 Patrick pulled my head back up and let go.
 “I heard you were doing some weird things earlier, man—just to tease the girls.
 You think it’s funny killing little forest critters?”

 All the kids at the surrounding tables were dead quiet as they watched my public execution.
-I was so far gone at this point, I couldn’t even begin to articulate the misunderstanding, but I could sense I was actually in physical peril this time.
+I was so far gone at this point, I couldn’t even begin to articulate the misunderstanding, but I could sense I was in real physical peril this time.

 “Relax, broseph,” Colton said slowly, rising carefully from his seat.

 Raven stared daggers at Patrick, hand quietly drifting towards his steak knife.

-“You best be walkin’ that ass back in line to get David a new plate of food, Patrick!” a voice called from the other side of the hall.
+“You best be walkin’ that ass back in line and gettin’ David a new plate of food, Patrick!” a voice called from the other side of the hall.
 Every head in sight whipped to the source.

 It was James, cradling a half-eaten cookie in one hand, and Remington—ever beside him—with two cookies, one for each hand.